 While I believe that the majority of those in attendance (to a large extent the silent majority) were there to learn the facts upon which to base an educated decision, there were a handful of vocal opponents who dominated the meeting – at times quite rudely, in my opinion.

 Based on some of the questions posed, it was obvious that not everyone at the meeting had the opportunity to become familiar with the available background and related Project documents in advance of the meeting.
-If you were unable to attend the public meetings to date, and want to learn more, the McKinley Vault Resource Page can be accessed here.
+If you were unable to attend the public meetings to date, and want to learn more, check out the City of Sacramento website.

 Note: The project is in the pre-design phase and will soon commence the final design phase.
 Final decisions as to capacity, etc. have not yet been definitively made.